jmprieur/PublicApi/README.md

 # PublicApi

 Usage:
+Build the solution PublicApi.sln.
-Add PublicApi.exe to the execution path on your machine.
+Copy PublicApi.exe to the execution path on your machine.

 ```Shell
 PublicApi MySolution.sln > publicApi.txt